chanhangyee/neural_similarity/README.md

 In the `output` folder, you will find the related output files.

-Note that this folder contains custom script for calculating neural similarity.
+Note that this repository contains only custom script for calculating neural similarity.
 For neural activation, standard software (SPM12) was used.
 Please contact the author ([chan@rsm.nl](mailto:chan@rsm.nl)) for output files associated with activation.